ileleiwi/CIS575_Final_Project/README.md

 # Preliminary Data Exploration and Findings

 Initial exploration of the Stroke dataset involved creating histograms of each variable to visualize the distributions.
+We also checked for the presence of missing values, of which there were none.

 ![variable plots](/figures/variable_plots.svg)